What is collective impact? And how can it make a difference for children and teens?

 Collective impact is a relatively new term and strategy for helping communities effect positive social change.
 For example, most communities offer a variety of support to young people through after-school programs, services, internships, etc. But that support is mostly fragmented.
 While many individual programs claim success at improving children’s mental health and/or academic achievement, it’s often difficult to see improved results on a community-wide level.

-Strategies used in collective impact efforts like the Bainbridge Healthy Youth Alliance aim to reverse fragmentation by working with all stakeholders.
+Strategies used in collective impact efforts like the Alliance for Youth aim to reverse fragmentation by working with all stakeholders.
 Over the past several years, I’ve had the honor of working with the Alliance as they created a common community agenda for youth.
 Using The Compass Advantage as their organizing framework, impact is already being realized on many levels.
 The work of the Alliance is informed by research, including studies by Foundation Strategy Group, authors of the excellent article on collective impact in the Stanford Social Innovation Review.

 The Role of a “Community Promise” in Collective Impact

 The community promise, pictured below, was first developed for use by the Bainbridge Healthy Youth Alliance, a collective impact effort that began in 2014.
 It summarizes decades of research in human development, particularly how positive human relationships help children and adults thrive.

 The community promise reflects a set of mutually reinforcing activities that enable all stakeholders to impact positive youth development.
 Because parents impact children in a different context, the Parenting Promise was developed with the same reinforcing activities.

 For far too many years, communities have focused on ways to fix kids’ deficits rather than building on their innate strengths.
 We’ve grappled with kids’ declining mental health and increasing use of drugs and alcohol for years.
 And while we’ve made progress in many areas, our children deserve so much more.